What Is Loss Of Pay (LOP) And How To Calculate LOP In Salary?

 One of the critical tasks of the human resources department is to keep track of the attendance and different types of employee leaves.
 Accurate payroll systems promote mutual trust between employees and management.
 They help reduce employee burnout and boost their morale and productivity.

 It is important to understand what loss of pay is to understand its implications and adopt the best strategies to calculate loss of pay in salary.
-Read the blog to understand LOP (Loss of Pay), the factors determining LOP, and how to calculate the same from the basic salary.
-You will also gain an overview of the type of holidays and leaves followed in the Indian payroll system.
+Read the blog to understand LOP (Loss of Pay), formula to calculate it, the factors determining LOP, and how to calculate lop in salary slip.

 What is LOP (Loss of Pay)?